 Before we happily agree to such paragraphs, we should take a look at “the rest of the agreement”.
 What have free trade agreements have done for women so far, who has benefitted?

-As the WTO negotiations got stuck in the Doha round during the previous decade, regional and bilateral trade agreements have become wide-spread, while being for almost completely gender-blind in its language.
-In this context, the international feminist mobilization via IGTN, an international gender and trade network founded in 1999, had lost its reason for existence and had vanished some years ago.
+As the WTO negotiations got stuck in the Doha round during the previous decade, regional and bilateral trade agreements have become wide-spread.
+In this context, the international feminist mobilization via IGTN, an international gender and trade network founded in 1999, had lost its political counter part and momentum some years ago.

 Why reviving an international feminist alliance on trade justice now?